The Midlife Edit

 What The Midlife Edit actually is

-A 1:1 space, via Zoom, where you bring whatever is heavy, stuck, or rattling around unanswered — and you're heard.
-Properly heard.
-Not assessed, not redirected, not handed a framework.
+A 1:1 space, via Zoom, where you bring whatever is heavy, stuck, or unanswered — and you’re heard.

 As part of our sessions, you'll be introduced to Focusing — a gentle, body-based practice that helps you listen inward and access your own wisdom.